solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

 The multi-signature authority stages a feature for activation by invoking a new Feature Gate program instruction: `StageFeatureForActivation`.
-This instruction expects the Staged Features PDA (defined below) to either exist or be funded with enough rent-exempt lamports to initialize state.
-The processor will allocate, assign, and initialize the account if it does not exist.
+This instruction expects the Staged Features PDA (defined below) to either exist or be allocated with sufficient space and owned by the Feature Gate program, in order to initialize state.

 The `StageFeatureForActivation` instruction is structured as follows: